SumeghaGodara/snakemake/Atmosphere_Cloud.md

 	+	Provider: "CyVerse Cloud - Marana"

-	+ Instance size:
-	> We recommend "tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)"for this tutorial; Though  depending on your allocations, choose most suitable one.
-[Click here]() to read more about allocations.
+	+ Instance size: We recommend "**tiny1** (CPU: 1, Mem: 4GB, Disk: 30GB)"for this tutorial; Though  depending on your allocations, choose most suitable one.
+[Click here](https://wiki.cyverse.org/wiki/display/atmman/Requesting+More+Atmosphere+Resources) to read more about allocations.

 ![](/img/atmosphere/login8.png)